TsubasaEX/SampleGo/README.md

 # SampleGo

-This is a starting point to learn GO with lots of samples.
+This is a starting point to learn Go with lots of samples.